 The Morris Arboretum is an educational center that integrates art, science, and the humanities amid thousands of rare and lovely woody plants.
 These include many of Philadelphia's oldest, rarest, and largest trees set in a romantic, 92-acre Victorian landscape garden of winding paths, streams, and flowers.

 Shofuso, the Japanese House and Garden

 The Japanese House and Garden (Shofuso) is one of the most notable and unusual attractions in Philadelphia.
 This shoin-zukuri (desk-centered) house, built in 16th-century style, is on the grounds of the Horticultural Center in the West Philadelphia section of Fairmount Park.
 The perfectly proportioned architecture of the main structure and adjoining tea house is enhanced by an ornamental garden and picturesque pond.

-The Scott Arboretum of Swarthmore College in Swarthmore, Pennsylvania, is a garden of ideas and suggestions.
-Encompassing more than 300 acres of the Swarthmore College campus and exhibiting more than 4,000 kinds of ornamental plants, the arboretum displays some of the best trees, shrubs, vines, and perennials for use in the region.Continue to 9 of 10 below.
+The Scott Arboretum encompasses more than 300 acres of the Swarthmore College campus and exhibits more than 4,000 kinds of ornamental plants.
+It also displays some of the best trees, shrubs, vines, and perennials for use in the region.

 The Tyler Arboretum is one of the oldest and largest arboretums in the Northeast, encompassing 650 acres of horticultural collections, rare specimens, ancient trees, historic buildings, and extensive hiking trails.
 Highlights include an 85-acre pinetum, the Stopford Family meadow maze, Pink Hill, and 450 uncultivated acres that remain natural and contain 20 miles of marked trails used by hikers, birders, and naturalists.